mohd-shahzad/AndroidCodeSample/README.md

 # AndroidCodeSample
-Sample class from some of my project<br/>
+Sample class from some of my project:<br/>
-Login.java : Registered user can login into app by entering email and password.\n SignUpOrganization.java : To register user as organization\n TrailDetailMapFragment.java : To show trail of organization using kml file on google map\n FragmentBlogs.java : To show collection of blog\n FragmentBlogDetail.java : To show detail of a blog.\n
+Login.java : Registered user can login into app by entering email and password.<br/>
+SignUpOrganization.java : To register user as organization.<br/>
+TrailDetailMapFragment.java : To show trail of organization using kml file on google map.<br/>
+FragmentBlogs.java : To show collection of blog.<br/>
+FragmentBlogDetail.java : To show detail of a blog.